prathamesh2503/Prathamesh-Mhetre/README.md

 ## 📌 Features

 - ✅ Responsive design for mobile, tablet, and desktop
-- ✅ Project showcase cards to add in future with links to live demos and source code
+- ✅ Project showcase cards with links to live demos and source code
 - ✅ About Me section with skills and education
 - ✅ Downloadable resume
 - ✅ Contact form (FormSubmit)